-Brighton & Hove Clinic provides a CAMHS Tier 4 Eating Disorder service for young people aged 12 – 18 with a primary diagnosis of eating disorder; or an eating difficulty with a co-morbid presentation for example mental health/ psychological issues, such as depression, OCD or anxiety/ self-harm.
+Brighton & Hove Clinic provides a CAMHS Tier 4 Eating Disorder service for young people aged 13 up to 18 years with a primary diagnosis of eating disorder; or an eating difficulty with a co-morbid presentation for example mental health or psychological issues, such as depression, OCD or anxiety or self-harm.

 We work actively with young people and their families, to empower them to manage their illness in the community.

-Our 10 bedded inpatient unit provides a warm and nurturing environment so that we can identify and understand the symptoms, patterns and origins of psychological distress and help patients manage their condition.
+Our 16 bed inpatient unit provides a warm and nurturing environment so that we can identify and understand the symptoms, patterns and origins of psychological distress and help patients manage their condition.

-Each adolescent will have their own en-suite bedroom, they are encouraged to personalise their space for them to feel comfortable.
-All young people have access to communal living space, a dining area, quiet room, occupational therapy kitchen, laundry and garden.
-The environment enables the young people to socialise with their peers, be as independent as possible where they do not feel isolated.
+Each young person has their own en-suite bedroom and are encouraged to personalise their space so they feel comfortable.
+All young people have access to the communal living space, a dining area, quiet room, occupational therapy kitchen, laundry and garden.
+The environment enables the young people to socialise with their peers and be as independent as possible without feeling isolated.

-Our expert multi-disciplinary team provide person centre care that is tailored to meet the physical and medical/mental health needs of each individual, to support them through their journey with us and to continue their treatment in the community.
+Our expert Multidisciplinary Team (MDT) provide person-centred care, which is tailored to meet the physical, medical, and mental health needs of each individual.
+The team support them through their journey with us and to continue their treatment in the community.

-We work collaboratively with each young person and their Parents/carers in care planning, starting with care plans, risk assessments and MDT weekly reviews.
-We aim to promote early recovery through person centered holistic care that is evidenced based and cost effective.
+We work collaboratively with each young person and their parents or carers in care planning, starting with care plans, risk assessments and MDT weekly reviews.